From Fonts to Foibles

 August 27, 2023

-Part of me wishes that the world moved a little bit slower so that sending and receiving letters like this seemed like a reasonable practice, rather than a misguided if slightly charming attempt to conjure some relic of days past.
+Part of me wishes that the world moved a little bit slower so that sending and receiving letters seemed like a reasonable practice, rather than a misguided if slightly charming attempt to conjure some relic of days past.

 Students of the Cubicle